 This number is used to identify the business for tax purposes.

-Step 6: Open a Bank Account
+7. Open a Bank Account and Obtain a Business Insurance

 Cattle LLC Taxes

-This means that the income and losses of the LLC pass through to its owner, who reports them on their individual tax return.
+This means that the income and losses of the LLC pass through to its owner, who reports them on their tax return.

 However, there are certain circumstances in which the IRS will treat a single-member LLC as a separate legal entity and taxable entity.

-Several other factors can cause the IRS to treat a single-member LLC as a separate taxable entity, so it's essential to consult with an accountant or tax attorney if you have questions about how your LLC will be taxed.
+Several other factors can cause the IRS to treat a single-member LLC as a separate taxable entity, so it's essential to consult an accountant or tax attorney if you have questions about how your LLC will be taxed.

-LLCs with multiple members (multi-member LLCs) are taxed as partnerships unless they elect to be taxed as a corporation.
+Based on our experience, LLCs with multiple members (multi-member LLCs) are taxed as partnerships unless they elect to be taxed as a corporation.